Nélida Piñon: Life

 Nélida Cuiñas Piñon was born in 1937 in the middle class Vila Isabel area of Rio de Janeiro to Olivia Carmen Cuíñas Piñón, a homemaker and Lino Piñón Muíños, a merchant.
 Her mother was the child of Galician immigrants, her father a first generation Galician immigrant.

 She studied at the Catholic University of Rio de Janeiro before working as a journalist for the newspaper O Globo and the magazine Cadernos Brasileiros.
-She has taught writing in workshops and at institutions including Columbia University, Johns Hopkins and the University of Miami, where she has been the Stanford Professor of Humanities.
+She has taught writing in workshops and institutions including Columbia University, Johns Hopkins and the University of Miami, where she had been the Stanford Professor of Humanities.

-Her first novel was Guia-Mapa de Gabriel Arcanjo (The Guidebook of Archangel Gabriel), written in 1961, it concerns a protagonist discussing Christian doctrine with her guardian angel.
-In the 1970s, she became noted for erotic novels A casa de paixão (The House of Passion) and A força do destino (The Force of Destiny), written in 1977.
+Her first novel was Guia-Mapa de Gabriel Arcanjo (The Guidebook of Archangel Gabriel), written in 1961.
+It concerns a protagonist discussing Christian doctrine with her guardian angel.
+In the 1970s, she became noted for erotic novels A casa de paixão (The House of Passion), published in 1972, and A força do destino (The Force of Destiny), published in 1977.

-In 1984, she had her perhaps greatest success with A República dos Sonhos, (The Republic of Dreams).
-The work involves generations of a family from Galicia who emigrated to Brazil, which relates to her own family's experience.
+In 1984, she had perhaps her greatest success with A República dos Sonhos (The Republic of Dreams).
+The work involves generations of a family from Galicia, who emigrated to Brazil, which stemmed from her own family's experience.

 Among other distinctions, Piñon was awarded the 1995 FIL Award and the 2005 Prince of Asturias Award for literature.
 She also was the President of Academia Brasileira de Letras (Brazilian Academy of Letters) from 1996 to 1997, and occupied the José Bonifácio Chair of Iberoamerican Affairs of the University of São Paulo in 2015.
-She received the Spanish citizenship in 2021 by the Royal Decree.
+She received Spanish citizenship in 2021 from the Royal Decree.

 Piñon died on 17 December 2022, at the age of 85, in Lisbon.